 Bereavement Support is Available to Everyone

 Grief is a deeply personal journey, and no one should have to walk it alone.
-Our bereavement programs are open to everyone in the community, whether their loved one was in our hospice care or not.
+Rotary Hospice Stratford Perth offers a range of free bereavement programs to community members who have experienced the death of loved one, whether at Rotary Hospice, or elsewhere.

 Steps for Support